hughiemak/hughiemak.github.io/projects.md

 {% include project-item.html
 content=
-"A summer research internship in which I trained a Transformer for translating text from the written language (Chinese) to the spoken language (Cantonese) in Hong Kong.
+"A summer research internship in which I studied NMT architectures, collected parallel text resources, and trained a Transformer for translating text from the written language (Chinese) to the spoken language (Cantonese) in Hong Kong.

 Parallel text resources in Chinese and Cantonese are scarce.
 In addition to collecting data from existing studies, I explored the possibility to increase the amount of training data by mining semantically similar sentences from parallel articles on Chinese and Cantonese Wikipedia.